saitama1899/grape_api_guide/README.md

 end
 ```

-We finished our first endpoint.
-Using postman you can test your API and should return all customers created before on seeds.rb
+Our first endpoint is finished.
+Using postman, you can test your API and should return all customers created before on seeds.rb .

 You can also see the endpoint in the terminal by doing
 ```bash